 If you are new, it is suggested that you come to at least six meetings before deciding if this program can help you.
 First come to meetings, then come to understand, then come to believe.
 Take what you need for now and leave the rest for another time.
-You do not have to have quit smoking, chewing, or vaping in order to come to meetings.
+You do not have to have quit smoking or chewing tobacco to come to meetings.
 It is our experience that those who continue to regularly attend meetings will eventually stop using nicotine.

 You will receive no pressure from the group to quit using nicotine.
 We've all been there, we understand.
 Take your time.
-Listen, share your story, read the literature, use the Tools, and Keep Showing Up!
+Listen, share your story, read the literature, use the Tools, and keep showing up!
 Recovery is a process that we practice every day.
 Keep in mind that many have come before you with just as much fear and doubt and now live free and clean.